jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- make connectToPieServer return a promise
+- make use of wsPieSetup once pieserver is connected to

 - Support an Overworld between levels so players can choose where to go (and choose the difficulty).
 It makes the game feel like a journey and gives it a setting.
 - latency reported negative
 - ```